LeanKurtEscano/Little-Lemon-Database-and-Analysis/README.md

 # Little Lemon Database & Analysis

 In this project, we designed and modeled a database for Little Lemon Restaurant.
 We also created stored procedures for the database and implemented data analysis using Tableau to gain business insights.
-This project is the Database Engineer Capstone.
+This project is the Meta Database Engineer Capstone.

 ---